WuerthPhoenix/tornado/src/engine/matcher/doc/README.md

-On the contrary, *node_1* is another __Filter__; in this case, the matcher will check if the event verifies the filter condition before processing its internal nodes.
+On the contrary, *node_1* is another __Filter__; in this case, the matcher will check if the event verifies the filter condition to decide whether to process its internal nodes.

 ## Structure of a Filter

 A __Filter__ contains these properties:

-- `filter name`:  A string value representing a unique rule identifier.
-It can be composed only of alphabetical characters, numbers and the "_" (underscore) character.
+- `filter name`:  A string value representing a unique filter identifier.
+  It can be composed only of
+  alphabetical characters, numbers and the "_" (underscore) character.
 - `description`:  A string value providing a high-level description of the filter.
 - `active`:  A boolean value; if `false`, the filter children will never be processed.